-This workshop will be both practical and immediately applicable to your work.
+This session will be both practical and immediately applicable to your work.
 The goals are to assess and improve contouring skills by combining hands-on contouring exercises, objective analysis of accuracy and variation, and physician lectures.

 The learning strategy combines complementary components:

-- Manual contouring by each participant of each of the anatomical structures for two different patient datasets (pre-meeting exercises are open to everyone; live workshop exercises are available to meeting attendees who bring WiFi-enabled laptops and mouse)
+- Manual contouring by each participant of each of the anatomical structures for two different patient datasets (pre-meeting exercises are open to everyone; live session exercises are available to meeting attendees who bring WiFi-enabled laptops and mouse)

 - Individual comparison and analysis of your contours vs. the consensus physician lecturer’s contours via private, interactive, online tools

 - Analysis of population statistics and inter-observer variation using 3D consensus visualization as well as intuitive charts and basic statistics

 - Physician team lectures on each structure focusing on methods, protocols, tips and techniques, as well as commentary on how they created consensus contours and implications of variation

 - Question and Answer with the physicians, time permitting

 One patient imageset and contouring exercises for each structure will be open to everyone, worldwide.
 These will be released as structures in the ProKnow Contouring Accuracy Library and configured to be available to anyone with a ProKnow Quality Systems account (setting up an account is free and takes just a moment).